 Being a home buyer, if you are facing any delays or fraud with builders or developers, file a complaint under RERA.
 You need to follow the prescribed methods and fill a specific set of forms

 We address all your queries about RERA Complaint.

 Our experts call you and collect all the documents from you.

 We file your complaint and you get a complaint number.
 You can use this number for all future correspondences.

-Real Estate describes the built environment without which the businesses and society cannot function.
-The residential and commercial sub-divisions of the Real estate sector is covered under the Real Estate (Regulation & Development) Act, 2016.
+Real Estate explains the built environment that companies and society can't work without.
+The Real Estate sector's residential and commercial subdivisions are protected by the Real Estate Act (Regulation & Development), 2016.
 The aim of RERA Act is to protect the rights and interests of the consumers and to promote uniformity and standardization of business practices and transactions in the Real Estate sector.
 It also attempts to balance the interest of buyers and promoters by imposing certain duties on both of them and seeks to establish symmetry of information between buyer and promoter.

 A RERA complaint can be filed by any home buyer against the builder, developer or agent if the buyer’s rights are violated or any provisions of the Act are contravened.

 The Real Estate Act provides for establishment of a specialized body in each State for resolution of disputes related to Real Estate.
 The aggrieved party, either the promoter or the real estate agent or the Allottees (Buyers) can file a RERA complaint online for contravention of the provisions of the Act or for the non-performance of obligations mentioned under the Act before the Authority.
 Once the contravention is proved, the Authority has the power to impose penalty upon the defaulter.

 The Real Estate Act imposes many obligations both on the promoter as well as the buyer.
 On breach of such obligation, the Authority can, either suo moto (on his own) or on a complaint made in this behalf initiate proceedings against the defaulter.